bbaserdem/qmk_firmware/users/sbp/README.md

 I use this at home.
 Has all the extra pinouts exposed to play arounh with.
-Once the daughterboard is complete; this is gonna get it.

 ### Planck SERVER

-* Board: planck/rev6
+* Board: jj40
-* Switches: Crystal BOX Navy
+* Switches: BOX Navy
 * Case: Clear Acrylic Top and Bottow, with Frosted Acrylic Diffuser (Smashing Acrylics)
 * Keycaps: Datamancer Tall Deco Typewriter Keycaps
-* Artisan: Hammer Fidget Spinner Artisan Keycap

 I'm using this while I'm in between boards; but very usable.
 Long term plan is to use this for the server.
 The case was initially designed for planck rev4;
-I'm replacing the PCB with my first round rev6 since my rev4 one was derelict due to repeated desolderings.
+I'm replaced the PCB since my rev4 one was derelict due to repeated desolderings.

 ### Planck CARRY